splicemachine/splice-community-sample-code/tutorial-tensorflow/README.md

 # 3. Compile the code

 We use maven as our build process.
 You must have maven installed in order to compile the code.
-If you don't currently have it installed, please go to https://maven.apache.org/index.html and follow the instructions on their site.
+If you don't currently have it installed, please go to [maven's website](https://maven.apache.org/index.html) and follow the instructions on their site for installing and configuring maven.
 Next, navigate to the tutorial-tensorflow folder and compile the code:

-	mvn clean compile package
+	mvn clean compile package -Pcdh5.8.3

 # 4. Copy the generated JAR file to your install
 If you are running in standalone mode, copy the jar file to your <SPLICEMACHINE_HOME>/lib directory.
 The command will look something like the following assuming you installed Splice Machine to your ~/Downloads directory:

-	cp ./target/splice-tutorial-tensorflow-2.0.1.1703-SNAPSHOT.jar ~/Downloads/splicemachine/lib
+	cp ./target/splice-tutorial-tensorflow-2.5.0.1708-SNAPSHOT.jar ~/Downloads/splicemachine/lib

 # 5. Update paths in SQL files
 The Splice Machine SQL scripts for importing data contain path references.
 These paths need to be updated.
 Modify the paths in the following files to to match the location where you cloned the git repository.